janegoesdigital/keystone/docs/Getting Started/yo-generator.md

 ## Routes & Views

-Usually, the easiest and clearest way to configure the logic for different routes (or views) in your application is to set up all the bindings single file, then put any common logic (or middleware) in another file.
+Usually, the easiest and clearest way to configure the logic for different routes (or views) in your application is to set up all the bindings in a single file, then put any common logic (or middleware) in another file.

 Then, the controller for each route you bind goes in its own file, organised similarly to the template that renders the view.